triszlers/CSCI4229_FinalProject/README.md

 * Examine methods of efficiency drawing, make the vertex data constant for specific object drawing (houses, roads, etc).
     * Expand vertice dimensions for texture/normal caculation
 * Get lighting effects working (a slow moving sun)

+## Description
+Import errors and varied use of global variables in main function hindered formal abstraction of functions... result is a large file application